DescribeLogGroups - Amazon CloudWatch Logs

 logGroupClass

 Specifies the log group class for this log group.
-There are two classes:
+There are three classes:

 • The Standard log class supports all CloudWatch Logs features.